tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 ### When is it forbidden to send messages?

-A bot may not send messages to a user who [blocked it.](../chats/pm#block) A bot may not send messages in a channel or group where the bot is not a member or the admins have restricted sending messages.
+A bot may not send messages to a user who [blocked it.](../chats/pm#block) A bot may not send messages in a channel or group where the bot is not a member or where admins have restricted sending messages.

-Premium users can forbid sending voice messages to them (including those round videos.)
+Premium users can restrict receiving voice messages (including round videos).

 ::: tabs key:libraries
 == Telethon & Folds